Diploma in Therapeutic Counselling

 I have not studied psychology before, does this matter?

 No, it doesn't.
 Whilst counselling training draws on a lot of psychology theory we do not expect students to have undertaken a formal study of psychology before the course.
-We do, of course, require all applicants to have undertaken a minimum of 120 hours of counselling training which includes skills and theory.
-This can be any theoretical approach..

 Does it matter which counselling training courses I undertake in order to apply for the Diploma?